 - Social Media Marketing, Email Marketing, & Misc: In addition to the other training programs, Project 24 also includes the following training “Pinterest Results,” “Email Marketing 101,” “Monetize with Info Products,” “Photography Start,” “Video Editing,” and “the Success Mindset.”

 - Display Ad Monetization: Project 24 also provides a training program dedicated to monetizing your website with display ads in an easy to understand manner.

 - Writing Content Yourself Or Outsource Training: Affiliate marketing success doesn’t require that you be a great writer.
-Rick and Jim understand this and provide two separate trainings full of video lessons on how to improve your writing and how to hire and train writers (at a low price) if you choose to go that route.
+Rick and Jim understand this and provide two separate pieces of training full of lessons on how to improve your writing and how to hire and train writers (at a low price) if you choose to go that route.

-In the list below, you’ll find courses that teach different traffic sources, focus on a specific discipline of digital marketing, and some that are a mixed bag.
+In the list below, you’ll find affiliate marketing courses that take a different approach to make “passive income.”
+They teach different traffic channels, focus on a specific discipline of digital marketing, and some that are a mixed bag.

 Affiliate Secrets 2.0

-Note: Recently, Clickfunnel’s affiliate program no longer allows its affiliates to “bid” on their branded keywords.
-Unfortunately, no new affiliates can replicate what Spencer did.
+Note: Recently, Clickfunnel’s referral program no longer allows its affiliates to “bid” on their branded keywords.
+Unfortunately, no one can replicate what Spencer did.

 That’s when he decided to launch his course Affiliate Secrets.

-Aside from standard niche research and basic affiliate marketing video lessons, his course teaches the following traffic sources:
+Aside from standard niche research and basic affiliate marketing video lessons, his course teaches the following traffic channels: